Murder of Vera Page: Investigation

-The coal cellar in question, located close to the house on Addison Road where Vera's body was discovered, had no electric light, giving credibility to Spilsbury's theory that the child had either been murdered, and/or her body stored, in a basement or coal cellar with no electric light, and that her murderer had likely illuminated the scene via candlelight.
-Investigators gave strong support to the theory that the girl's body had been temporarily concealed in this cellar after her murder, then transported via wheelbarrow to the location of her subsequent discovery.
+The coal cellar in question was located beneath a block of flats close to the house on Addison Road where Vera's body was discovered and had no electric light source, giving credibility to Spilsbury's theory that the child had been murdered and/or her body hidden in a basement or coal cellar with no electric light, and that her murderer had likely illuminated the scene via candlelight.
+Investigators gave strong support to the theory that the Vera's body had been temporarily concealed in this cellar after her murder, then transported via wheelbarrow to the location of her subsequent discovery—most likely by the individual observed by Margaret Key less than three hours before the discovery of her body.

-Percy Rush
+Prime suspect

-Percy Orlando Rush was a 41-year-old married man who lived close to Blenheim Crescent and who had worked as a flannel washer in a launderette in Earl's Court for two years.
-Rush's parents lived on the upper floors of 22 Blenheim Crescent, and he and his wife had lived in the premises until 1925, although after their relocation to nearby Talbot Road, he had continued to regularly visit his parents, having a key to their home.
-Rush freely admitted to having known Vera—whom he described as "a nice little girl"—although he claimed to have not seen her for approximately three weeks before her disappearance.
+Percy Orlando Rush was a 40-year-old married man who lived close to Blenheim Crescent and who had worked as a flannel washer and labourer in a launderette in Earl's Court for two years.
+Rush's parents lived on the upper floors of 22 Blenheim Crescent, and he and his wife—whom he had married in 1921—had lived in the premises until 1925, although after their relocation to nearby Talbot Road, he had continued to regularly visit his parents, having a key to their home.

-In Rush's occupation he had come into contact with ammonia on an almost daily basis.
-Furthermore, Rush had injured the little finger on his left hand in his workplace less than a week before Vera's murder.
+Rush's parents had married in 1891—the same year as his birth.
+He had been the first of their four children and, according to census records, the only one of their children to still live with his parents at Blenheim Crescent by 1921.
+A veteran of the First World War, Rush had married a woman one year his senior named Daisy Lilian Wheeley in 1921; the couple—whose marriage remained childless—remained frequent visitors to Rush's parents' home, with Mondays being one of the weekdays they would typically visit.